marveluck/bootstrap-material-design/README.md

 Please read [CONTRIBUTING.md](https://github.com/mdbootstrap/bootstrap-material-design/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+# Highlights

+**Components**
+Choose **among 400+  predefined components**.
+Each component is ready to use and fits perfectly with each other like LEGO bricks.
+Take, combine, enjoy!

+**Modularity**
+Material Design for Bootstrap comes with both compiled, ready-to-use libraries including all features as well as modules for CSS (SASS files) and JS.
+That allows you to create your custom library including only elements which you really use in your project.

+**42 thematic sections**
+To save your time we have combined our components and prepared thematic sections like **blog listings, contact forms, pricing table** and much more.
+Choose, combine and enjoy your website in less than a minute.

+**10 fresh ready to use templates**
+We are going further and giving to you ready to use templates!
+Use them as you like, as an inspiration, prototype or final product for your customers.

+**Cross-browser compatibility**
+Chrome, Firefox, IE, Safari, Opera, Microsoft Edge - MDB loves all browsers, all browsers love MDB.

+**Modularity**
+Material Design for Bootstrap comes with both, compiled, ready to use libraries including all features as well as modules for CSS (SASS files) and JS.
+That allows you to create your custom library including only elements which you really use in your project.

+**Frequent updates**
+MDB becomes better **every month**.
+We love the project and enhance as much as possible.

+**Technical support**
+We really care about reliability.
+If you have any questions - do not hesitate to contact us.

+**Active community**
+Our society grows day by day.
+Visit [**our forum**](https://mdbootstrap.com/support/)  and check how it is to be a part of our family.

+**Flexbox**
+MDB fully suppports FlexBox.
+You can forget about alignment issues.

+**jQuery 3.2.1**
+MDB is integrated with newest jQuery, therefore you can use all the newest features which comes along with it.

+**SASS files**
+Arranged and well documented .scss files can't wait until you compile them.

+**Useful helpers**
+We are web developers, we really know which issues are the most annoying in our daily work.
+Helpers included in MDB will solve lot of them and make your life easiers.

+**Detailed documentation:**
+We give you detailed documentation at your disposal.
+It will help you to implement your ideas easily.

+**Tutorials, tutorials, tutorials**
+We care about development of our users.
+We have prepared numerous tutorials, which allow you to learn how to use MDB along with other technologies like Bootstrap, WordPress, Angular, Meteor etc.

+**Free for personal and commercial use**
+Our license is user friendly.
+Feel free to use MDB for both private as well as commercial projects.

 ### Support MDB developers
 - Star our GitHub repo
 - Create pull requests, submit bugs, suggest new features or documentation updates